huangli712/KadanoffBaym/README.md

 # KadanoffBaym

-The `KadanoffBaym` toolkit provides a dynamical mean-field theory engine for strongly correlated systems in non-equilibrium states.
+The `KadanoffBaym` library implements the basic operations and numerical algorithms for contour Green's function (i.e. non-equilibrium Green's function).
+It also provides a dynamical mean-field theory engine for strongly correlated systems in non-equilibrium states.

-This toolkit is currently under developement. **PLEASE USE IT AT YOUR OWN RISK!**
+This toolkit is currently under heavy developement. **IT DOES NOT WORK NOW!**

 ## Version

-v0.0.1-devel.240811
+v0.0.2-devel.250326

 ## License